mcxxmc/simple-webpage-document-storage-sys/README.md

 Keyword: document-based database system, Golang, Gin framework, React.

-A simple implementation to simulate a database system maintaining documents (instead of tables).
+A simple implementation to simulate a document-based database system (instead of tables).

 Backend supported by go and includes a gin server.
 Frontend is currently developed in React.